makki51x3/Articles-Text-To-Speech-App/README.md

   ![image](https://user-images.githubusercontent.com/96151955/166103920-e998fd7e-f32f-4327-b2f8-05cc1549277a.png)

 ## On Web
+More information can be found here: https://docs.expo.dev/get-started/installation/

-• Download and install
+• Download and install Node.js LTS release from: https://nodejs.org/en/
+• Install expo-cli (in your command line or terminal, run: *npm install --global expo-cli* )
+• Clone this repository

-• Open command line or terminal and run the expo application
+• Open command line or terminal and run in cloned directory and run: *expo start* or *npm start*

 # Coming Soon